BillRaymond/agile-in-action-podcast-repo/_posts/2022-11-08-the-critical-role-of-leadership-and-change-management-with-agile-transformations.md

 **Hrishikesh Kareka:** It does not mean that you would go from zero to a hundred very quickly or overnight, but definitely, a transformation that is successful sees the progress moving forward.
 For example, lead time could be one of the challenges you aim to solve.
 The root cause could be that your products don't have a modern architecture or your teams are not scaled enough.

-**Hrishikesh Kareka:** Focusing on those problems is crucial for the success.
+**Hrishikesh Karekar:** Focusing on those problems is crucial for the success.
 If your goal is to just implement SCRUM or SAFe or any other framework, then you're not achieving value.
 If the software engineering techniques are bad, no amount of framework, whether it is SCRUM or SAFe, however good they are, aren't going to help you.

 **Hrishikesh Kareka:** Last, but not the least, we have to always remember that transformation should create value and not overhead.
 And that is where most of them struggle.